bwo/monads/README.md

 the monad simply as `error/m` rather than as `error/error-m`.

-Several of the monads (state, error, writer, and maybe) return custom types whose accessors and constructors live in `monads.types`.
+Several of the monads (state, error, writer, and maybe) return custom types whose accessors and constructors live in `monads.types`, and several also define helper functions for running or lifting operations.

 ## Usage

 Monadic computations are run using `run-monad`.
-Its first argument is the monad to use; its second is the computation to run.
+Its first argument is the monad (or monad transformer stack) to use; its second is the computation to run.

-The reader, state, and continuation monads return do not immediately return the value actually of interest; they have special `run-{reader,state,cont}{,-t}` functions which should be used instead.
+The reader, state, and continuation monads do not immediately return the value actually of interest; they have special `run-{reader,state,cont}{,-t}` functions which should be used instead.
 For `run-{reader,state,cont}`, since the monad is already known, it